 This appliance must be installed by a qualified electrician to comply with with current AS/NZS 3000 Wiring Rules and regulations in force.

-Make sure that the mains characteristics (voltage, nominal, power, etc.) match the ratings indicated on the cooker data plate.
+Make sure that the mains characteristics (voltage, nominal, power, etc.) match the ratings indicated on the data plate affixed to the cooker.